End-2-End-Technologies-Inc/libmodbus-e2e/docs/modbus_read_registers2.md

 ## Copyright

-This page is added by End 2 End Technologies, Inc.
+This page is added by End 2 End Technologies, LLC.

 Most of text on this page is derived from documentation page for the function `modbus_read_registers()`.

 Copyright (c) Stéphane Raimbault <stephane.raimbault@gmail.com> and/or contributors.
-Copyright (c) End 2 End Technologies, Inc., 2025.
+Copyright (c) End 2 End Technologies, LLC., 2025.